Front Mission 2

 Front Mission 2, also known in Japan as is a 1997 tactical role-playing game developed by G-Craft and published by Square for the PlayStation.
 It was released only in Japan on September 25, 1997.
 It is the second main installment and the third entry overall in the Front Mission series.
 Like other Front Mission titles, Front Mission 2 is part of a serialized storyline that follows the stories of various characters and their struggles involving mecha known as wanzers.
 The game was well received by critics and fans, and was part of Square Enix's "Ultimate Hits" collection in 2005.

-A remake developed by Storm Trident for the Nintendo Switch, titled Front Mission 2: Remake, was announced in 2022 and was originally set to be released by Forever Entertainment on June 12, 2023, but was delayed to October 5.
+A remake developed by Storm Trident for the Nintendo Switch, titled Front Mission 2: Remake (Japanese: フロントミッション セカンド：リメイク), was announced in 2022 and was originally set to be released by Forever Entertainment on June 12, 2023, but was delayed to October 5.
 Ports to Microsoft Windows, PlayStation 4, PlayStation 5, Xbox One and Xbox Series X/S were released on April 30, 2024.